 The garden remains a wonderful space for community building and learning!

-Though the garden is undergoing major changes this season and will not be operating at full capacity, we are pleased that we can spend the 2022 season focused on maintaining and preserving our perennial fruit and flower crops, as well as a small demonstration vegetable garden.
+Though the garden is not operating at it's full capacity, we are pleased that we can spend the season maintaining and harvesting our perennial fruit and flower crops, as well as growing a small demonstration vegetable garden.